shmcminn/datajournalism-fall22/finalproject-proposals.md

 **Pros:**

 * Will allow us to focus more time on reporting and data work, giving you a deeper level of experience in these areas
-* Will allow you to finish the story indepently or as part of your capstone class next quarter
+* Will allow you to finish the story indepently or as part of your enterprise class next quarter

 **Cons:**